 - Pie in the Face: Rabbi gives Krusty one in the end.

-- Quote-to-Quote Combat: Between Lisa and Krusty's father.
+- Quote-to-Quote Combat: Between Bart (with Lisa's assistance) and Krusty's father.

 - Recognition Failure: Homer finds the idea of a "Jewish entertainer" ludicrous.
 Lisa then names several entertainers who are Jewish: Lauren Bacall, Dinah Shore, William Shatner and Mel Brooks.
 Out of all these names its ironically the last one that surprises Homer: "Mel Brooks is Jewish!?!" (in the Portuguese dub, "Mel Brooks" was replaced with "Woody Allen").